datameshgroup/fusion/docs/getting-started.md

 #### Cash out on Sale System

-When perfoming cash out on the Sale System, the cash out amount is entered by the cashier on the Sale System before the purchase is sent.
+When performing cash out on the Sale System, the cash out amount is entered by the cashier on the Sale System before the purchase is sent.

 A cash out sale can be cash out only, or cash out + purchase.